 Time for some strong coffee and a good breakfast too!
 Are you brave enough for an early morning pool dip?
 This will surely awaken you.

-This thick pine forest has greeted thousands of visitors like you as they drive down towards Elios, (seaside town).
+This thick pine forest has greeted thousands of visitors like you as they drive down towards the small, sleepy town of Elios.